 Responsive web design (RWD) is the design of a web page in a way that creates an uninterrupted user experience across different devices.
 If you access a website with responsive design, you should be able to view the web pages as easily on your phone as you could on your laptop.

 Without responsive design, it can be difficult for your users to find your website on search engines, read content, or navigate your website.

 This could be due to longer loading times, layout issues, low quality graphics, or even too-small text.
 If you’re on a desktop or laptop computer, try clicking and dragging the corner of this window to resize it.
 You’ll notice that rather than just making the content smaller, resizing the window causes the menu to change, the text to shift and resize, and the links on the right-hand side to move to the bottom of the page.

 This is responsive design in action.

 Do I Need Responsive Design?

 In short, yes.
-Half of all internet traffic now comes from mobile devices, so it is increasingly important to make sure that these users can access your site.
-Furthermore, Adobe have found that almost 80% of users would stop engaging with web content if it didn’t display well on their device.
-Therefore, unless you can be certain that your target audience will be viewing your site from a desktop computer, designing your website with mobile in mind is a must.
-In fact, some organisations are now designing ‘mobile-first’ websites to engage their increasingly mobile-dependant audiences.
+Just over half (51.3%) of global internet traffic now comes from mobile devices, so it is increasingly important to make sure that these users can access your site.
+Plus, Adobe has found that almost 80% of users would stop engaging with web content if it didn’t display well on their device.